roman-milk/roman-milk.github.io/bob-sandi-and-pauline.md

  ++++++++++++++++++++++++

  It was a Tuesday and Pauline wouldn't be over that night.
 Off 'visiting her sister' she said.
 I'd swung by the house and had picked up the latest from the recorder and I sat down and had a beer while I listened to the phone tape and watched the video.
 There was nothing on the phone tape -- there never was - - just normal calls and the occasional call from Neubert setting up a date.
 The video showed that Neubert had been there Sunday and I watched as they sucked and fucked and then it got interesting.
-Report_Story #3